mugiseyebrows/mugi-cli/readme.md

                         - best compression) 1..9 for bzip2, has no effect if method is store or lzma
   --base BASE           base directory
-  --dir DIR             prepend directory to path --list LIST           path to list of files
   -s, --silent
   -v, --verbose